 - Parents are invited to a meeting to ensure they know about school procedures and allocation of classes and any concerns they may want to express. - The child's families are invited to fun activities where the children are able to play and families have the opportunity to meet staff. - Parents and children are encouraged to complete an "All about me" booklet.
-It is used during the autumn term to support transition and to inform planning. - The children are invited to visit their F2 class. - Members of staff from Mount Primary make visits to the F1 settings.
+It is used during the autumn term to support transition and to inform planning. - The children are invited to visit their F2 class. - Parents receive a phone call from EYFS Lead to discuss transition to school any concerns or questions before staff visit the F1 settings. - Members of staff from Mount Primary make visits to the F1 settings.
 The number of visits will depend on the child's needs and how much information gathering is required in order to support the child's transition.